anelda/sharing-guidebook/README.md

 # Welcome!

 Hello!
-So glad you are here!   :)
+So glad you are here!   :smile:

 This is a project for people who want to create a world-changing biomedical research study or contribute to existing one.